How Long Will My Puppy Poop Worms After Deworming?

 2. Bloody Stool

-As worms detach from the intestinal lining, they may leave small cuts, leading to red or bloody stool.
+As worms detach from the intestinal lining and cause inflammation within the intestines, the dog may bleed a little into their stool.
 This is typically harmless, but excessive blood warrants a vet visit.

 3. Lethargy